Lord-Tiger/CYBR8420_Fall24/Project_Proposal.md

 -----------------------------
 **OpenEMR Security Features**
 -----------------------------
-OpenEMR is built with a variety of security features designed to protect patient data, ensure privacy, and comply with regulations like HIPAA (Health Insurance Portability and Accountability Act).
+OpenEMR is built with a variety of security features designed to protect patients' data, ensure privacy, and comply with various laws and regulations like HIPAA (Health Insurance Portability and Accountability Act).
 Here are some of those features:

 1\.
 User Authentication and Access Controls

 - Role-Based Access so that access is assigned based on roles, for example, patient, doctor, admin etc.
 - Authentication, a secure login mechanism using usernames and passwords.
-- Two-Factor/Multi-Factor Authentication, the application allows for the use of 2FA/MFA to be used in addition to conventional usernames and passwords, such as tokens and push notifications.
+- Multi-Factor Authentication, the application allows for the use of MFA to be used in addition to conventional usernames and passwords, such as tokens and push notifications.
 - User Lockouts that allows the system admin to configure it so accounts are locked out after a specific number of failed login attempts.
 - OAuth2 and JWT Authentication for API calls.